Working together

 Programs include Parent Night, various trainings, "Taking it to the People" quarterly fun family events, Children Connect - passes for kids to experience local points of interest, Toys "R" U - local providers can apply to receive funds for play options, outstanding achievements honoree program, and Playing it Forward - Implementing creative, culturally relevant, community based play structures.

-Early Childhood Coalition of the Greater Helena Area
+Early Childhood Collaborative of the Greater Helena Area

 Blackfeet Early Childhood Center